-When sourced responsibly and used correctly, botanicals and essential oils are a great, safe way to add pleasant aromas to perfumes, cosmetics, personal care and cleaning products, and more.
-It also allows for a lot more transparency for consumers.
+When sourced responsibly and used correctly, botanicals and essential oils can be a great safe way to add pleasant aromas to perfumes, cosmetics, personal care products, cleaning supplies, and more.

 The Toxic Chemicals Hidden in “Fragrance”

-Now let’s talk about synthetic fragrance, a.k.a. chemicals that were made in a lab.
+Now let’s talk about synthetic fragrance.
 Synthetic ingredients can include an artificial version of a real, naturally-occurring chemical (for example, you can make synthetic lavender oil, vitamin E, or beeswax), and synthetic ingredients can also include man-made chemicals invented by scientists and not found in nature.

-Even though there are a lot of missing information about the safety of this long list of chemicals, we do know that many of them pose a threat to human health.
-So we’re going to go through some of the dangerous synthetic fragrance chemicals that are commonly used in the products that consumers use every day so that you can be more aware of what is actually in your fragrance products.
+Even though there is a lot of missing information about the safety of this long list of chemicals, we do know that many of them pose a threat to human health.
+So we’re going to go through some of the potentially toxic synthetic fragrance chemicals that are commonly used in the products consumers use every day so that you can be more aware of what is actually in your fragrance products.